 Additionally, the narcissist will often take personal solace in the fact that Rumi (or whatever motivational speaker they decide to quote today) must've been right, therefore by using their regurgitated words, they've ensured themselves to also be "right" with again, little or no room for any other possibility.

 Enlightened people know that feelings are valid, and that feelings are not always "all of one way." feelings are not all always positive or always negative.
 Feelings can have lots of shades of gray and be mixed.

 An enlightened person knows it's not only okay to FEEL AND EXPERIENCE THEIR FEELINGS but also that the feelings they have ARE OKAY TO VALIDATE.

 And, enlightened people also know that it's unhealthy to stuff your feelings, and know it's normal to have some good days and some bad days, sometimes feel both good and bad and every shade of grey in between.
-And sometimes, people even have what's called mixed feelings.

 Now again, I'm not knocking spirituality or positivity; as most of you know I consider myself to be very spiritual and I absolutely love positivity.
 I even adore positive affirmations and will re-post the ones I feel might be helpful, or just brighten your day.

 It's when toxic positivity becomes weaponized by narcissists that there's a clearly marked difference between having a positive attitude or at least trying to, and holding onto narcissistic, unhealthy magical thinking.